hippiex/hippiex.github.io/_posts/2016-05-10-lucee-cfflush.markdown

 {% endhighlight %}

-( The multitude of HTML escaped spaces are to fill up the buffer to test the [CFFLUSH][cfflush] and the sleep() function is to simulate a long running process. )
+( The multitude of "Lucee"s are to fill up the buffer to test the [CFFLUSH][cfflush] and the sleep() function is to simulate a long running process.
+There appears to be a minimum you can send back with a flush no matter what the interval is )

 Since this works it's not a Lucee/Apache issue.
 After reviewing the fusebox4.runtime.cfmx.cfm there is a [CFPROCESSINGDIRECTIVE][cfprocessingdirective] tag for suppressing white space wrapped around the parsed files included by the framework.
 So the following code in Lucee doesn't [CFFLUSH][cfflush] as expected.
 It waits for the entire page to run then processes the [CFPROCESSINGDIRECTIVE][cfprocessingdirective] and sends back the data.